Here are the answers to some of the frequently asked questions (FAQs) about Cabinet and the Cabinet process.

 Cabinet Coordination organises the publication of Executive Council matters in the Government Gazette.

 Cabinet will usually meet even if the Premier is not available.
 If it is a planned absence, an Acting Premier will be appointed and will chair Cabinet.
 If the Premier is unexpectedly absent, Cabinet may be chaired by the next most senior minister, usually the Deputy Premier.

-Requests for ministerial absence must be submitted to the Cabinet Secretary, outlining the reason for the absence.
+Requests for ministerial absence must be submitted to the Cabinet Secretary via the online Ministerial absence request form.

 Refer to the Public Works Committee requirements for Cabinet.